-A most common reason for fractures is due to a fall on the hand, or a direct blow to the forearm (commonly seen in altercations, sports injuries, and car accidents).
+A most common reason for fractures is due to a fall on the hand, or a direct blow to the forearm.
+These injuries are commonly seen in altercations, sports injuries, and car accidents.
 Pain, swelling, and deformity of the forearm indicate a forearm fracture.
 Proper diagnosis can be made with physical examination and x-ray studies.

 Radial shaft fractures, ulnar shaft fractures, and fractures of both forearm bones are discussed below.
 Siora Surgicals has manufactured a locking plate for hand fractures.
 Other Fractures that occur around the elbow (radial head fractures and olecranon fractures) and those that occur around the wrist (wrist fractures), will be covered separately.

 It is not common to suffer an isolated fracture of the radial shaft.
 Most radial shaft fractures are associated with injury to ulna or injury to one of the joints around the wrist.

 An isolated radial shaft fracture, if it occurs, commonly requires surgery unless the fracture is non-displaced.
 If the fracture is out of position, then the fracture is realigned to allow forearm rotation.
 Hence, surgery is the preferred treatment option to realign and hold the bones in the proper position.

 Ulnar Shaft Fractures

 An isolated fracture to the ulna is most often caused during an altercation and is called a “nightstick” fracture.
 Raising of the forearm in a protective posture exposes the ulna bone, which can be damaged by a blunt traumatic hit.
 The name is derived from the defensive gesture of people trying to shield themselves from a policeman’s nightstick leading to ulnar fractures.